Nine-Year-Old Became So Addicted To ‘Fortnite’ She Wet Herself While Playing, Spent Ten Hours A Night Gaming

 “We had no idea, when we let her play the game, of the addictive nature or the impact it could have on her mental health… This is a serious issue which is destroying our little girl’s life and someone needs to step in to ban it before it becomes an epidemic.”

 An expert in psychotherapy, Steve Pope, was called to help the young girl.
-The parents of the nine-year-old girl are not the only one seeking help, according to Pope, as dozens of parents are calling him with similar issues with “Fortnite” in particular.
+The parents of the nine-year-old girl are not the only ones seeking help.
+According to Pope, dozens of parents are calling him with similar issues and with “Fortnite” in particular.